 Over the past decade, Gill has experienced significant growth both through the expansion of our own diverse product lines, as well as the acquisition of highly respected companies such as Porter Athletic, a leader in basketball, volleyball and other indoor and outdoor equipment.

-The largest producer of track and field equipment in the world, Gill holds the distinction of being the Official Equipment Supplier of USA Track and Field.
 We go to painstaking lengths to build products to the most exacting standards, and that meet the precise specifications of the IAAF, NCAA and NFSHSA.
 In fact Gill currently produces more IAAF certified products than anyone in the industry.

 Part of what makes Gill the preferred choice of coaches, facility designers and athletes everywhere is innovation.
 Our patented technological advances set new industry standards for performance, safety and durability.
 Our athletic equipment is also value engineered that is, we use production techniques and processes that achieve the highest quality product at the lowest possible price.